benlaro0214/podcastpagino/README.md

 # podcastpagino
-Based on my MKII page template, with some code designed to
+Based on my MKII page template, with some code designed to either link to some known podcasting platform OR self-hosting.